stosh689/stosh689/README.md

 One way we can make a difference is by using open source data and AI to build a better future for the next generation.
-By harnessing the power of technology, we can identify and solve some of the world's hardest problems, from climate change to poverty and inequality.
+By harnessing the power of technology, we can identify and solve some of the worlds hardest problems, from climate change to poverty and inequality.

 To do this, we need the help of governments and the public.
 Governments can play a crucial role by providing access to open source data and supporting initiatives that use AI for the greater good.
 At the same time, the public can also help by getting involved in organizations like
 Extinction Rebellion and advocating for change in their own communities.

 Together, we can build a platform that addresses some of the most pressing challenges facing our world today.
 It will take time and effort, but if we work together and remain committed to building a better future, we can create a world that is sustainable and thriving for generations to come.
-Let's be the generation that makes a difference and leaves a positive legacy for the future.
+Lets be the generation that makes a difference and leaves a positive legacy for the future.

 german: